-This evaporative cooler from Hessaire is designed for spaces up to 500 square feet, and can be used indoors or outdoors depending on your preference.
-It’s compact but powerful, and can cool up to 1,300 cubic feet per minute, and weighs only 16 pounds.
-It’s got a very basic, rustic design that’s not as fancy but will get the job done.
-It comes with a motor speed dial with five settings, two cooling modes and two fan-only modes as well.
+This evaporative cooler from Hessaire is designed for spaces up to 500 square feet and can be used indoors or outdoors, depending on your preference.
+It’s compact but powerful, can cool up to 1,300 cubic feet per minute, and weighs only 16 pounds.
+It’s a very basic, rustic design that’s not as fancy but will get the job done.
+It comes with a motor speed dial, five settings, two cooling modes, and two fan-only modes.
 You can manually fill it or attach a hose for a continuous fill option.
-It also comes in three different colors.
+It comes in three different colors.

 3. Hessaire MC37M Portable Evaporative Cooler